 Research Requiring Review

 All research conducted by Iona's faculty, students, or staff involving human subjects or human biological material is subject to review by the IRB (or its designee; see next section for details).
-Projects reviewed by the IRB are organized into five categories, as outlined below.
+Projects reviewed by the IRB are organized into three categories, as outlined below.
 The IRB reserves the authority to determine the category for any project.
 Additional technical considerations for application categories can be found here.

 Projects that are not designed to develop or contribute to generalizable knowledge may be exempt from IRB review and oversight.
 Examples of these kinds of activities include normal educational practices and strategies (such as innovative instructional techniques, alterations in curricula, and assessment of same), data collected to support the mission of the college (such as outcomes assessment), oral histories (see section titled Oral History), and the use of archival or publically available data.